 paragraph and you get to the very heart of John's

-believe about God.
-In the beginning was the second
+belief about God.
+In the beginning was the Second

 beginning with God.
 All things came into being

-through Him, and apart from Him nothing came into
+through Christ, and apart from Christ nothing came

-being that has come into being.
-In Him was life, and
+into being that has come into being.
+In Christ was

-the life was the Light of men.
-The Light shines in
+life, and the life was the Light of men.
+The Light

-the darkness, and the darkness did not comprehend
+shines in the darkness, and the darkness did not